 Varicose veins are much more than just a cosmetic inconvenience.
 These swollen veins can be painful, especially when standing as the vein is withstanding a lot of pressure.
 Varicose veins can also lead to swollen and throbbing limbs, heaviness of limbs, cramping, thickening of the skin, skin rashes and ulcers, and fatigue.
 This may reduce one’s activity level, which has further negative impact on cardiovascular health.

 The visible varicose veins are the larger veins close to the surface of the skin.
-These are generally greater than 3mm in diameter.
 However, small veins can be affected as well.
-These are known as spider veins and are usually less than 1mm in diameter.
+These are called spider veins.
 Most of the veins are well below the skin’s surface, and therefore not seen with the naked eye.
-This is why ultrasound is used to identify and determine the extent to which the veins in your legs are affected by vein disease.
+This is why a vein mapping ultrasound is used to identify and determine the extent to which the veins in your legs are affected by vein disease.

-Call or Contact the Longwood Heart Vein & Vascular Disease today to learn more about which treatment option is best for you.
+Call or Contact the Heart Vein & Vascular today to learn more about which treatment option is best for you.